-2020 Private Forest Accord between compromised environmental groups and the timber industry
+2020 Private Forest Accord between compromised environmental groups and big timber

 continued corporate clearcutting and alleged buffers for aerial sprays, not a ban

-downwinders excluded - a textbook case of activist malpractice
+downwinders excluded in a textbook case of activist malpractice

 related pages: Oregon Wild - Beyond Toxics - Cascadia Wild - cooperation vs. collaboration